-Our main empirical specification involves regressing measures of innovation and diffusion outcomes on knowledge-weighted and production-weighted embodied technology imports.
-The main innovation outcomes are patents, forward citations, and forward citations per patent while our main diffusion outcomes are US backward citations, US backward citations per patent, and the US backward citation share.
-We also include controls for the US knowledge stock, each country's own knowledge stock-constructed using country-specific knowledge IO linkages-and own-sector imports.
+tions per patent, and the US backward citation share.4 We also include controls for the US knowledge stock, each country's own knowledge stock-constructed using country-specific knowledge IO linkages-and own-sector imports.
 Additionally, our long panel of data, spanning from 1995 through 2015, allows us to control for high-dimensional fixed effects.
 We include country-sector fixed effects to account for differences in the propensity to patent and innovate across countries and sectors, country-year fixed effects to account for changes in patenting markets and development within countries over time, as well as aggregate sector-year fixed effects to control for structural changes in sectoral technologies over time.

-A potential concern with estimating the effects of the trade channel of technology diffusion on domestic innovation is that domestic shocks to future potential profits or shocks to R&D productivity can lead to R&D activity in a country-sector and the demand for production and knowledge intermediate inputs being correlated.
-To address this concern, we use an instrumental variable (IV) strategy to isolate the effects of embodied technology imports on innovation and diffusion outcomes.
-For each country, we construct a cluster of related countries that fall into the same quintiles of total trade (exports plus imports) to GDP ratio and GDP per capita.
-We then construct the instrument for each country as US exports to all countries outside of the country's cluster.
-The instrument isolates US supply shocks by excluding countries that are likely to experience correlated demand shocks.
+A potential concern with estimating the effects of the trade channel of technology diffusion on domestic innovation is that domestic shocks to expected future profits or shocks to R&D productivity can lead to R&D activity in a countrysector and the demand for production and knowledge intermediate inputs being correlated.5 To address this concern, we use an instrumental variable (IV) strategy to isolate the effects of embodied technology imports on innovation and diffusion outcomes.
+For each country, we construct a cluster of related countries that fall into the same quintiles of the distributions of the total trade (exports plus imports) to GDP ratio and GDP per capita.
+We then construct the instrument for each country using US exports to all countries outside of the country's cluster.
+The instrument isolates US supply shocks by excluding countries that are likely to experience correlated demand shocks.6